 In summary, it can be said that Oskarshamn Municipality, SSM and other authorities repeated that they approve of granting permissibility according to the Environmental Code. Östhammar Municipality will give a final answer after the referendum.
 Both municipalities emphasised that the conditions are already of great importance for them, since they will issue statements on the issue of permissibility to the Government.
 Both municipalities are of the opinion that SKB has responded to and complied with most of the viewpoints presented by the municipalities.

-The court concluded the five week long hearing by announcing that its statement to the Government will be given on December 20th 2017, but that it may be postponed if the court needs more time.
+The court concluded the five week long hearing by announcing that its statement to the Government will be given on January 23 2018.
 When the Government has taken a decision on permissibility, the case is returned to the Land and Environment Court for further processing.